 Our Month-by-Month Guide to the Best Time to Ski in Colorado

-While many of the ski resorts open in mid- to late-November (some resorts, such as Arapahoe Basin, plan to open on October 11, 2019!), there are typically only a handful of lifts open.
+While many of the ski resorts open in mid- to late-November, some resorts, such as Arapahoe Basin, often open in October (in fact, they are estimated to open Oct.
+19, 2020)!
+Usually in November, you'll typically find only a handful of lifts open.
 Snowfall at this time is sporadic, and while most all of the resorts have snow-making capabilities, skiing is still fairly limited.
 Although sometimes early snowfall brings early openings!

 December skiing in Colorado can also be quite hit or miss, especially in the first half of the month.
+But with the exclusive access for Epic Pass holders through Dec.
+7, 2020, you won't have too much competition for the snow.
 Snowfall can vary significantly from year to year.
 If there isn't a ton of snowfall, the resorts may still be operating with a limited number of runs and lifts open.
 It is a great way to celebrate Christmas and the New Year, because the ski towns and villages — plus all of the hotels — are decked out for the holidays.
 Most families should still expect limited snow or skiing at this time, but you can certainly make memorable winter ski memories and enjoy holiday events!

 The resorts typically close in early to mid-April as wetter conditions arrive.
 If you want to ski in April, definitely go early in the month.
 You can also find discounts at this time.
 Occasionally, the snow gods smile on Colorado, and good ski conditions continue on until May.
 At some of the highest-elevation resorts, snowing can continue even into May and June.
 Breckenridge hosted skiiers until June 9, 2019!

 I have a few more tips to save on a Colorado ski trip so that you're outfitted for success (and savings) on the mountain.
-We frogs are always excited to save some “green” and pass the tips to you, so if you need to book lodging at ski resort hotels, reserve equipment rentals or purchase lift tickets that don’t have block out dates, be sure to check out our hoppin’ deals.
+We frogs are always excited to save some “green” and pass the tips to you, so if you need to book lodging at ski resort hotels or purchase lift tickets that don’t have blockout dates, be sure to check out our hoppin’ deals.